gntouts/gntouts/README.md

 My name is George.
 I am a systems software engineer at [Nubificus](https://nubificus.co.uk/).
 I am also studying at the Electrical Engineering and Computer Technology department of University of Patras.
 My interests span the whole systems software stack, from IoT function management and deployment to high-level orchestration and containers.
 My main focus consists of exploring and expanding the cloud native ecosystem and serverless platforms.

-I have been involved in the [kata-containers](https://github.com/kata-containers/kata-containers/) runtime, bringing up-to-date support for AWS Firecracker.

 <!--
 **gntouts/gntouts** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.